How and Why Many Software Development Shops Fail

 Code Monkey is solely focused on completing his task as fast as possible.
 He cuts some code and declares the task done.
 Professional Developer thinks the problem through, does a little research to satisfy himself that his proposed approach is in fact the most appropriate approach for the problem.
 He organises a test condition workshop which solidifies requirements and drives out design defects via active stake holder participation.
 He drives his low level design with TDD.
 Makes sure he follows the coding standards, thus making future maintenance to his code easier, as it’s much easier to read.
 Asks for a pair to review his code or perhaps requests a fellow team member to sit with him and pair programme for a bit on some complex areas of the code base.
-Makes sure his code is being run in the continuous integration suite and his acceptance tests (which have been driving his feature) are passing.
+Makes sure his code is being run in the continuous integration suite, that his acceptance tests (which have been driving his feature) are passing and the (security) regression tests are not regressing.
 Checks that his work complies with the Definition of Done.
 You do have a Definition of Done right?

 Now what the Product Owner or software development manager often fails to understand is that it’s the slow (Professional) developer that is creating code that can be maintained and extended at a sustainable pace.
 Professional Developer is investing time and effort into creating a better quality of code than the developer (Code Monkey) that appears to be producing code faster.
 The Product Owner and/or manager don’t necessarily see this, in which case Code Monkey clearly looks to be the superior developer right (the rock star)?
 What also often happens is that Code Monkey rides on Professional Developers quality and adds his spaghetti code on top, thus making Code Monkey look like a god.

 The Product Owner sees output immediately by Code Monkey that “appears” to be working very fast.
 He doesn’t see the quality being created by Professional Developer that “appears” to be working slower.